Contact us

 What is blockchain?

-At its core, blockchain is a decentralized digital ledger that records transactions transparently and immutable.
+At its core, blockchain is a decentralized digital ledger that records transactions transparently and immutably.
 Unlike traditional centralized databases, blockchain operates on a distributed network of computers known as nodes, where each node has a copy of the entire ledger.
 This decentralized nature eliminates the need for intermediaries, such as banks or third-party verification systems, resulting in increased efficiency and reduced costs.

 Blockchain’s key features include security, transparency, and immutability.
 Transactions, once recorded on the blockchain, cannot be altered or tampered with, ensuring data integrity.
 The transparency of blockchain allows all participants in the network to view and verify transactions, fostering trust and eliminating the need for blind reliance on intermediaries.